archanashakyaa/resume-generator-ai/README.md

 3. **Education**
    - Add your degrees, institutions, and graduation years
    - Include additional details like GPA or honors

 4. **Skills**
+   - Enter comma-separated skills
+   - Skills will be displayed in the selected template style

+5. **Projects** (Optional)
+   - Add relevant projects with descriptions
+   - Include technologies used and outcomes

+6. **Resume Analysis**
+   - Click "Analyze Resume" to get comprehensive scoring
+   - Review overall score and category breakdowns
+   - Check strengths and areas for improvement
+   - Get ATS compatibility rating
+   - Review critical recommendations and missing keywords
+   - Use the feedback to enhance your resume

+7. **LinkedIn Import** (Coming Soon)
+   - Click "Import LinkedIn" in the Personal Information section
+   - Enter your LinkedIn profile URL
+   - Data will be automatically populated (feature in development)

+4. **Skills**
    - Add comma-separated skills